InTheYearOf39/Logistics-Web-App/README.md

 ## Contributing:

-In the following steps, you will setup your development environment, fork and clone the repository, run the site locally, and finally commit, sign off, and push any changes made for review.
+In the following steps, you will setup your development environment, fork and clone the repository, run the site locally, and finally commit, and push any changes made for review.

 ### 1. Set up your development environment